proacd.conf(5) ProL2TP Manual proacd.conf(5)

 PPPoE

-ing statements are used within a PPPoE source definition to control
+following statements are used within a PPPoE source definition to

 The interface statement